abdoulayeYATERA/systemd-service-watcher/README.md

 ```

 - 1.download

-  clone the project on the system
+  Clone the project on the system

   ```
   git clone https://github.com/abdoulayeYATERA/systemd-service-watcher